aws/aws-xray-java-agent/README.md

 ## Prerequisites

-The AWS X-Ray Java Agent is compatible with Java 8.
+The AWS X-Ray Java Agent is compatible with Java 8 and 11.

 ## Installation